futsaltokyo/agent/README.md

 npm install  # including dev dependencies
 ```

+### Setup env vars

+Copy the `sample-env.yml.sample` YAML file into `serverless-env.yml`, modifying the secrets to your own needs.

+> `serverless-env.yml` file is required to load env vars in `serverless.yml`.

 ### Running Serverless Offline

 Because we require AWS API Gateway and Lambda functions (with [Serverless Framework](https://serverless.com/)), we can simply use the [Serverless Offline](https://github.com/dherault/serverless-offline) tool to simulate a 'local' API Gateway to invoke our Lambda functions via HTTP interface.